williampiat3/Upscale/README.md

 ```
 ffmpeg -i input-video.mkv -map 0:s:0 subs.srt
 ```
-If you have multiple audio and sutitles in your file please refer to the documentation of ffmpeg as you will have to extract all the streams individually
+If you have multiple audio and sutitles in your file you will have to extract all the streams individually.
 You can plot all streams by using the following code:
 ```
 video1='path/to/your/video.mp4'
 ffprobe -show_entries stream=index,codec_type:stream_tags=language -of compact $video1 2>&1 | { while read line; do if $(echo "$line" | grep -q -i "stream #"); then echo "$line"; fi; done; while read -d $'\x0D' line; do if $(echo "$line" | grep -q "time="); then echo "$line" | awk '{ printf "%s\r", $8 }'; fi; done;}